Winter storms

 Winter storms and blizzards affect North America and Europe the most

-Losses from winter storms chiefly come from damage to buildings, vehicles and infrastructure.
-The storms’ wind speeds often reach over 160 km/h and can bring heavy snowfall or freezing rain.
-A prime example of this are blizzards in North America.
+Losses from winter storms come chiefly from damage to buildings, vehicles and infrastructure, with wind speeds frequently exceeding 160 km/h.
+They can also bring heavy snowfall or freezing rain, as with blizzards in North America.
 Business interruption losses are also increasing, for example when storm damage or large amounts of snow and ice cripple infrastructure.

-In February 2021, winter storm Uri brought icy temperatures as far as the southern USA.
-Millions of people were left without electricity.
-It was the costliest winter storm to date.
+In February 2021, a powerful winter storm front – also known as winter storm Uri – brought exceptional icy temperatures as far as the southern USA.
+Millions of people were left without electricity for lengthy periods, with the result that water pipes in many buildings froze and then burst.
+With overall losses of around US$ 30bn, it is the world’s costliest winter storm to date.
+Roughly half of the losses were insured.

-Winter storms differ from tropical storms not only in terms of their areas of formation and tracks, but above all in their intensity and geographical extent.
+Winter storms differ from tropical storms not only in terms of their areas of formation and tracks, but also with regard to intensity and geographical spread.
 They form in the transition zone between subtropical and polar climate zones.
-When outbreaks of cold polar air meet subtropical warm air masses, extensive low-pressure vortices are generated.
-The storm intensity peaks in late autumn and winter, when oceans are still warm but the polar air is already cold – hence the designation winter storm.
-Maximum wind speeds are 140–200km/h, although speeds far in excess of 250 km/h are possible in exposed coastal locations and on higher mountains.
-The wind fields can be as much as 2,000km wide.
+When bursts of cold polar air meet subtropical warm air masses, large low-pressure vortices are generated.
+The strongest storms occur in late autumn and winter, when oceans are still warm but the polar air is already cold – hence the designation winter storm.
+Maximum wind speeds are 140–200 km/h, considerably lower than those of severe tropical cyclones.
+However, speeds well in excess of 250 km/h are possible in exposed coastal locations and on higher mountains.
+The wind fields can be as much as 2,000 km wide, so that huge loss amounts can result from a large number of minor losses.

-Ice and snowstorms (blizzards) are other types of extratropical storm.
-As with other extratropical storms, which mainly inflict damage through high wind speeds, losses from blizzards can reach tens of billions of euros and are caused by ice or snow pressure.
-Severe blizzards on the north-east coast of the US and Canada, where they are referred to as “nor’easters”, can be particularly costly.
+Ice and snowstorms (blizzards) are other types of winter storm.
+They can inflict damage through ice or snow pressure in the same way as other extratropical storms, but damage from the latter comes mainly from high wind speeds.
+Severe blizzards on the northeast coast of the US and Canada, where they are referred to as “nor’easters”, can be particularly destructive.

 An air mass boundary forms between cold polar air in the north and warm subtropical air in the south.
 The heavier cold air starts moving southwards close to the surface.

-At the same time, the warm air advances northwards at higher levels, meaning that the pressure in the middle falls.
-The faster cold air catches up with the warm air, the two mix – leading to the formation of vortices.
+At the same time, the warm air advances northwards at higher levels, with the result that the pressure at the centre of the turbulence falls.
+The faster cold air catches up with the warm air and the two mix – leading to the formation of vortices.

 Stormy weather ahead: the influence of climate change